 Telephone: +44 (0) 191 208 5895

-Once you have been offered a place on Bitesize Uni (BSU) you will be invited to our Information Evening.
+Once you have been offered a place on BSU you will be invited to the Information Evening on Tuesday 7th June:

 This evening will provide you and your parents with information about BSU.
 This will include specific details of arrangements, and give you the opportunity to ask any questions you may have.

 The evening is an opportunity to meet some of the BSU organisers, and will cover:

 - background information on BSU and its benefits

 - an explanation of the programme including subject taster sessions, HE skills sessions and evening activities

 - the Student Rep perspective - hear from current Newcastle University Students, who have attended BSU and find out what it’s really like